Pérez Art Museum Miami Opens in December

 In just a few short months, the Miami Art Museum will reopen in downtown as the Pérez Art Museum Miami (PAMM).
 With its opening, and that of the Patricia and Phillip Frost Museum of Science in 2015, Museum Park will become a cultural hub in Miami.

 The three-story building, designed by the superstar architects Herzog & de Meuron, sits on Biscayne Bay and features a combination of innovative outdoor and indoor spaces.
 The new facility will be approximately three times the size of the museum’s current facility at 101 West Flagler Street in downtown Miami.

-With more 200,000 square feet of indoor and outdoor program space, the building will house sprawling galleries, shaded outdoor verandas, a waterfront restaurant and bar, a museum shop and an education center.
+With more than 200,000 square feet of indoor and outdoor program space, the building will house sprawling galleries, shaded outdoor verandas, a waterfront restaurant and bar, a museum shop and an education center.

 Tour the New Building on Biscayne BayView All 8 Photos

-The development team is targeting a 20 percent reduction in the energy cost compared to standard museum buildings.
+The development team is targeting a 20-percent reduction in the energy cost compared to standard museum buildings.
 Registered for Silver Leadership in Energy (LEED), the building features a number of green initiatives:

 - Exterior Canopy: Reduces loads on electrical, mechanical, plumbing systems

 - Hanging Gardens: Composed of native plants and irrigated by collected rainwater, reducing water consumption